-Thirty years after death of "golden age" porn star, new clues suggest her biography might have hope.
+Thirty years after death of "golden age" porn star, new clues suggest her biography may have hope.

 It was a sad ending to a eight-year love affair.
 Michelle had fallen back to drugs.
-Like with all addictions, after going back it had escalated.
-Shooting up heroin had been rough.
-The methadone clinics were no joyride, either.
+Like with all addictions, a return meant escalation.
+Shooting up heroin had been rough; the methadone clinics no joyride, either.
 Now, it was speedballs: a mix of heroin and cocaine injected into the veins, a deadly concoction that had recently claimed the life of John Belushi.

 Her boyfriend, Rob, didn't know what to do.
-When she had been drugged-out before, he'd taken her to Jamaica and slowly weaned her off her methadone.
-When she had finally gotten clean, he took a photo of her making a "zero" with her hand.
-Proud, she was beaming, and the world seemed alive again.
-When they returned to New York, they decided it was best to start over in L.A..
-New social circles, new friends, and more sunshine.
+When she was drugged-out before, he'd flown her to Jamaica and slowly weaned her off her methadone.
+When she finally got clean, he took a photo of her making a "zero" with her hand.
+She was proud, beaming, and the world seemed alive again.
+They returned to New York but decided it was best to start over in Los Angeles.
+New social circles, new friends, more sunshine.

-Rob suggested a return to Jamaica; repeat what had worked before.
-But Michelle didn't want to stop, not even if it meant her life.
+Rob suggested a return to Jamaica to repeat what had worked before.
+But Michelle wouldn't stop, couldn't stop, not even if it meant her life.

 The couple was up in San Francisco for a film shoot.
 A porn shoot.
-And Rob couldn't leave her there.
+And Rob couldn't leave her.
 If he did, he knew he'd never see her again.
-He didn't like the crowd she was mixed up with.
-He had seen it before.
-She had gotten in with the wrong bunch back in New York: a musician boyfriend that chipped her tooth, all-night parties, drugs and clinics and dangerous living arrangements.
+He had seen it before: Michelle surrounding herself with the wrong crowd like back in New York: a musician boyfriend that chipped her tooth, all-night parties, drugs and clinics and dangerous living.

 "Let's get back to L. A.," Rob said, desperation in his voice.
 But Michelle refused.
-She wasn't going back with him.
+She was staying in San Francisco and wasn't going back with him.
 It was clear.
-And that's when Rob did the only thing he thought he could do to save the relationship.
-Born out of a desperation that only comes from love and the fear of losing it; he asked to shoot up with her.
+That's when Rob did the only thing he thought he could do to save her and the relationship.
+Born out of a desperation that only comes from love and the fear of losing it, he shot up with her.

 Rob Everett is Eric Edwards, one of the all-time legends, called the "Babe Ruth" of the porn industry.
 A classically trained actor, he started making porn back in the '60s, predating such veterans as John Holmes and Jamie Gillis and outlasting both.
 Together, he and Lake were and are icons in the porn industry to this day, talked about on forums, podcasts, and Reddit.
 Seen "The Deuce?"
 They lived it.

 Edwards first met Lake making porn loops, small reels for the quarter machines.
 Their paths crossed again at Show World in New York City, where he acted in a live sex show with her.
-He'd neve done that before.
-Called to stand in for Marc Stevens, he figured it was like performing in front of a camera.
-Instead of a film crew, there would be heavy-breathing customers sitting in the dark.
+He'd neve done that before, but called to stand in for Marc Stevens, he figured it was like performing in front of a camera.
+Instead of a film crew, there would be heavy-breathing customers huddled in the dark.

 Edwards was a tall, shy, loner that had found sex as a way to make a living.
 At that time, he still hoped to make it as a theatre actor.
 But sex work paid the bills.
-Lake was an exotic Japanese-American girl, who had grown up without a father and saw Edwards, 12 years her senior, as a stabilizing force.
-She moved into his apartment on 57th street, and he introduced her to film directors.
-They would go on to make over 30 movies together as a couple, including 1978's Debbie Does Dallas, one of the top five highest grossing adult films ever made.
+Lake was an exotic Japanese-American, who had grown up without a father and saw Edwards, 12 years her senior, as a stabilizing force.
+She moved into his apartment on 57th street, he introduced her to film directors, and they went on to make over 30 movies together as a couple, including 1978's Debbie Does Dallas, one of the top five highest grossing adult films ever made.

-The feeling was unexpected as the needle delivered its cargo into Edwards' arm, and the experience was beyond anything he'd ever felt.
-Finally back in L.A., they shot each other up and both spiraled down together.
-He wanted to be where she was.
-And for a while longer, he was.
-But it wouldn't last.
-Despite having joined Lake in her habit, he saw the end coming.
-She was drifting away.
+In a dingy apartment in San Francisco, the needle delivered its cargo into Edwards' arm, and the experience was beyond anything he'd ever felt.
+He was hooked, instantly.
+When they finally returned to L.A., they shot each other up and began to spiral.
+He wanted to be where she was for a while longer, and he was.
+But it wouldn't last, and he could feel it.
+Despite having joined Lake in her habit, she was drifting away.